mlarcher/linkStore/README.md

-# ConvargoTest by Matthieu Larcher
+# linkStore by Matthieu Larcher

 ## brief